Christiansada/Credit-Card-Fraud-Detection/README.md

 2. Feature Engineering: We will process and engineer features to make them suitable for use in our machine learning models.

 3. Model Building and Prediction using ML Techniques: Traditional machine learning models will be trained and evaluated using the processed dataset.

-4. Model Building and Prediction using PyCaret (AutoML): We will use PyCaret, an AutoML tool, to automate the process of model selection, hyperparameter tuning and evaluation.

 Please check out the Jupyter notebook for a detailed walkthrough of the project.